BxtGeek/vault/Linux/update_kernal.md

-# How to update the kernel
+# How to update the kernel in rocky linux

 1. `sudo dnf makecache`
 2. `sudo dnf check-update`